 "The pressure's on": Senate majority comes down to Tuesday's races in Georgia

-Voters in Georgia will head to the polls on Tuesday after two months of hard-fought campaigning for the closely watched Senate runoff elections on January 6.
+Voters in Georgia will head to the polls on Tuesday after two months of hard-fought campaigning for the closely watched Senate runoff elections.
 The outcome will decide which party holds the majority in the Senate, and so determine how effectively President-elect Joe Biden will be able to implement his legislative agenda.

 Republican incumbent Senators David Perdue and Kelly Loeffler are facing well-funded Democratic opponents, Jon Ossoff and Reverend Raphael Warnock.
 Georgia was a critical state in the presidential election, and was narrowly won by Mr. Biden, a result that was affirmed again and again by an initial count and two additional recounts.

 President Trump has zeroed in on the state in his fruitless effort to overturn the election results with baseless claims of fraud.
-In a phone call with Georgia Secretary of State Brad Raffensperger on Saturday obtained by CBS News, Mr. Trump attempted to pressure Raffesnperger to "find" more than 11,000 votes so he could win the state.
+In a phone call with Georgia Secretary of State Brad Raffensperger on Saturday, audio of which was obtained by CBS News, Mr. Trump attempted to pressure Raffesnperger to "find" more than 11,000 votes so he could win the state.

 "The people of Georgia are angry, the people in the country are angry," Mr. Trump can be heard saying on the audio recording.
 "And there's nothing wrong with saying that, you know, um, that you've recalculated."